gbif/text-tree/README.md

  2) A parsed tree which uses the [GBIF Name Parser](https://github.com/gbif/name-parser) to parse each name and provide in addition to the rank and name string also a ParsedName instance.

-The Tree class also offers a simple 'verify' method that checks if the given tree data is parsable.
+The Tree class also offers a simple `verify` method that checks if the given tree data is parsable.
 When parsing badly formatted trees the parser on purpose fails and does not try to read the remaining bits.